Royal Navy Jets 1945 to the 1970s

 This rather plain Vampire FB.5 was used in the early 1950s by HMS HERON as a station flight aircraft.

-This one has Modeldecal markings and a Falcon vacform canopy).
+This FROG kit has Modeldecal markings and a Falcon vacform canopy to turn it into an Attacker FB.2 .
 The kit cockpit consists of a flat deck (flush with the upper fuselage) and a pilot's head, so I dug this one out and hid the horrors with a spare generic seat and pilot !

 The Heller Vampire has also been released by Airfix and is a good kit, with commendably fine detail.
 Sadly, however much lead you fill it with, it will still sit on its tail!